edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 toc: true
 toc_sticky: true
 ---
-*[WHY YOU WOULD WANT TO READ THIS POST]*
+## Why should you read this post?
+* **If you want to better understand the SHAP python library and what it does**.
+There are numerous sources online that discuss Shapley values and the SHAP tool, but very few primary sources (like the SHAP documentation, as opposed to secondary explanations based on it).
+This post is an attempt to contribute a fresh empirical perspective on this topic.
+* **If you ever waited too long for the SHAP kernel explainer to compute SHAP values for your entire dataset, and wonder if there might be a faster approach** (spoiler: _maybe_, if you have less than 15-20 features in your model).
+* **If you want to learn about the concept of Shapley values** (there are plenty of other sources for that, but I include a brief explanation here too).

+## A more wordy introduction
 If you ever looked for a way to make your complex model's results more explainable, you probably encountered the notion of Shapley values and the SHAP python library.
 It is an increasingly popular and theoretically robust approach method of quantifying how each feature contributes to a model's prediction for a particular sample.
 While Shapley values can be highly expensive to compute, the SHAP library provides ways to sidestep this complexity and compute Shapley values efficiently. **But is this a free lunch?
 And if not, how are we paying for it?**

 My interest in this topic was sparked when I was using the SHAP library during a [recent hackathon](https://edden-gerber.github.io/datahack-2019/).
 I noticed that in the specific case we were working on, the SHAP code seemed to be quite inefficient - taking so long to run for the entire dataset, that I wondered whether in this case it would actually be faster to compute Shapley values using a direct, "brute force" approach.
-This led me to write a function that does exactly that, based on the direct, inefficient formulation of Shapley values (which I will call "exact Shapley values" here) - and test how it behaves compared to the SHAP library and under which circumstances it might outperform it.
-This in turn led to a fascinating examination of Shapley values, the SHAP library, and what we are actually asking for when we use them.
+This led me to write a function that does exactly that, based on the direct, inefficient formulation of Shapley values (which I will call "exact Shapley values" here) - and test how it behaves compared to the SHAP library (and under which circumstances it might outperform it).

+**So the general idea of this post is to compare the SHAP methods to what in my opinion is a more intuitive notion of Shapley value computation**, through an empirical approach of using them in different scenarios (one thing I learned as a scientist: if you want to really trust your analysis tools, you need to subject them to the same type of rigorous empirical study as your actual object of research).
+My main motivation is not to suggest a better alternative to the SHAP library (as I explain below, it is only "better" in some infrequent cases), but mostly to use this comparison to get a more nuanced understanding of this widely used method.

+Code for the exact Shapley function and the examples used in this post is available [here](XXX).

 ## Outline (not quite a tl;dr)
 If you need an introduction to Shapley values, I've added one at the end of this post so as not to encumber the reading of those already familiar with the topic.
 A detailed description of my code is likewise included at the end.
-The rationale of this post is to start from the intuitive idea of "exact" Shapley values, explain how the SHAP explainers differ from this idea, and discuss the implications of these differences.
-I will try to show the following:
+In this post I will try to show the following:

 * **"Exact" Shapley values can be computed for a low number of features** by retraining the model for each of 2<sup>M</sup> feature subsets.
 * **The SHAP library explainers and the exact Shapley computation provide two different interpretations to Shapley values**, the former best suited for explaining individual predictions for a given (trained) model, and the latter better suited for explaining global feature importance for a given dataset and model class.
 * **Comparing the output of the (efficient but complex) SHAP library functions to the (computationally expensive but conceptually intuitive) exact Shapley approach gives us insight into what we get when we use these methods.**
 * **Under some (limited) circumstances, the direct Shapley computation can be faster than the SHAP library explainers.** These circumstances are broadly when you **a.** have a low number of features (<~15), **b.** are using a model that is not supported by the efficient SHAP explainers and which has a relatively low training/prediction run time ratio (such as Isolation Forest), and **c.** need to compute Shapley values for a large number of samples (e.g., the entire dataset).

-## Defining "exact" Shapley values
+## So what are "exact" Shapley values
 A Shapley value reflects the expected value of the surplus payoff generated by adding a player to a coalition, across all possible coalitions that don't include the player (or, in the machine learning realm, the expected value of the difference in model output generated by adding a feature to the model).
 However, implementing the concept of Shapley values for explaining predictive models is matter of some interpretation.
+Specifically:
-Specifically, **the SHAP library interprets "adding a feature" in relation to its being unknown for a given sample during the prediction phase** - while this analysis is based on the alternative intuition of measuring feature impact **in relation to the feature being absent from the model altogether**.
+* **the SHAP library interprets "adding a feature" in relation to its value being unknown, for a given sample, during the prediction phase**, while
+* **the exact Shapley method is based on the alternative intuition of measuring a feature's impact in relation to it being absent from the model altogether during training**.

 Both interpretations are consistent with the mathematical notion of Shapley values, but they measure slightly different things (the "exact" Shapley method is not novel, of course, nor are these the only two existing interpretations of Shapley values for machine learning; note that SHAP≠Shapley, it is rather an acronym of SHapley Additive exPlanations, e.g., an method based on Shapley values).
 I refer to the method explained here as "exact" Shapley computation because it is deterministic and does not rely on stochastic estimation - and *not* because it is necessarily more "true" than another method (with this point made, I will drop the quotation marks from now).

 **The Exact Shapley values function (code [here](XXX)) takes a dataset and a payoff function, computes the payoff for each possible feature combination (or, "player coalition") and derives Shapley values** according to the formula:
 {% include figure image_path="../assets/images/shapley/shapley-formula.png" alt="Shapley value formula" caption="_&phi;<sub>i</sub>_ is the Shapley value for feature _i_, _S_ is a coalition of features, _v(S)_ is the payoff for this coalition, and N is the total number of features. _N\\{i}_ is all the possible feature coalitions not containing _i_.
 The first term within the sum corresponds to the fraction of times _S_ appears within the possible feature permutations; intuitively, this gives the highest weight to the most informative contributions of a feature, i.e. when it is isolated or when it is added to a full set of features. " %}